oracle-devrel/cd3-automation-toolkit/documentation/docs/README.md

 <br>

-First, The Excel file is input to the CD3 Automation toolkit using either CLI or Jenkins.
+CD3 Automation toolkit can be used either via CLI or Jenkins.

-!!! note
-    📖 Detailed documentations and videos are provided for both options.
+📖 Detailed documentation and videos are provided for both options.
 Please check the left panel for navigation.
+Excel Sheet is fed as the input to the toolkit.

-###**Create resources:**
+###**Create resources**

-- The input Excel file is processed by the toolkit and terraform *auto.tfvars files are generated for all those reosurces.
+- The filled in input Excel file is processed by the toolkit and terraform *auto.tfvars files are generated for all those resources.

 - The generated terraform files can be used to deploy resources in OCI by generating a terraform plan and approving the plan for apply.